PrathamBelwal82/sql-node/README.md

 - This is a basic overview for SQL queries + Node.js testing.
 - Basic authentication logic is used.
 Can be modified.
 - Email field is used for finding the user so not updating the email address for now .
 The code can be tweaked as per requirements.
+- Most logics like same email or username are added through sql table only using UNIQUE Constraint.